Herrmann brain dominance instrument: Lateralization

-Herrmann International describes an underlying basis for HBDI in the lateralization of brain function theory championed by Gazzaniga and others that associates each of the four thinking styles with a particular locus in the human brain.
-Analytical and sequential styles are associated with left brain and interpersonal and imaginative styles are associated with right brain, for example.
-Ned Herrmann described dominance of a particular thinking style with dominance with a portion of a brain hemisphere.
+Ned Herrmann's original research for the HBDI was rooted in the lateralization of brain function theory championed by Gazzaniga and others that associates key thinking styles with a specific neuroanatomical systems in the human brain.

 The notion of hemisphere dominance attracted some criticism from the neuroscience community, notably by Terence Hines who called it "pop psychology" based on unpublished EEG data.
 He asserts that current literature instead found that both hemispheres are always involved in cognitive tasks and attempting to strengthen a specific hemisphere does not improve creativity, for example.
 Hines stated "No evidence is presented to show that these 'brain dominance measures' measure anything related to the differences between the two hemispheres.
 In other words, no evidence of validity [of hemisphere dominance] is presented.".

 Creativity

-Herrmann offered creativity workshops based on leveraging all the quadrants within the Whole Brain Model, rather than focusing on physiological attributes. strengthening particular thinking styles and strengthening the right hemisphere, which received critiques that creativity is not localized to a particular thinking style nor to a particular hemisphere.
+Herrmann offered creativity workshops based on leveraging all the quadrants within the Whole Brain Model, rather than focusing on physiological attributes, strengthening particular thinking styles and strengthening the right hemisphere, which received critiques that creativity is not localized to a particular thinking style nor to a particular hemisphere.

 A study published in the peer reviewed Creativity Research Journal in 2005 by J. Meneely and M. Portillo agreed that creativity is not localized into a particular thinking style, such as a right-brain dominance resulting in more creativity.
 They did however find correlation between creativity in design students based on how flexible they were using all four thinking styles equally as measured by the HBDI.
 When students were less entrenched in a specific style of thinking they measured higher creativity using Domino's Creativity Scale (ACL-Cr).